chinapedia/wikipedia.abstract.en/Page/David_Angell.md

 Legacy

-12.6.11AngellsPanelN-1ByLuigiNovi.jpg's North Pool, along with other passengers from Flight 11.]]
+'s North Pool, along with other passengers from Flight 11.]]

 The American Screenwriters Association awards the annual David Angell Humanitarian Award to any individual in the entertainment industry who contributes to global well-being through donations of time, expertise or other support to improve the human condition.[15]